Yandex Cloud

 • hour: Hour, in HH format.
 The values range from 1 to 24 hours.

-• deletionProtection: Protection of the cluster, its databases, and users against deletion.
+• deletionProtection: Protection of the cluster, its databases, and users against deletion, true or false value.

-If the parameter is changed on a running cluster, only users and databases with the Same as cluster protection will inherit the new value.
+If the setting is changed on a running cluster, the new value will only be inherited by users and databases with the Same as cluster protection level.

 You can request the cluster ID with the list of clusters in the folder.